Anivice/Sysdarft/doc/Sysdarft.md

 Instruction statements are actions performed by processor.

-For all instruction statements, it follows this syntax:
+For all instruction statements, this syntax is followed:

 ```
     Mnemonic [Width] <Operand1> [, <Operand2>]